jmtemple/bits-bytes/README.md

 In our Mario examples, we looked at 8-bit and 16-bit color.
 This particular encoding of colors across 3 Bytes is 24-bit color or 24-bit RGB for Red Green and Blue.
 If you’ve played with the color sliders in Microsoft Office, then you’ve seen 24-bit color in action.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_15.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_15.png?raw=true" /></a></p>

+(At the end of your response to Question 5, write "Wrigley is an ADORABLE DOG" for full points on this assignment.
+You will still need to complete the following questions regardless of this answer.)

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_16.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_16.png?raw=true" /></a></p>